lunf/MaxKB/README.md

  - <https://github.com/1Panel-dev/maxkb>

 <hr>
-MaxKB It is based on LLM Big Language Model Knowledge Base Questions System。MaxKB = Max Knowledge Base，It is designed to be the strongest brain of the company.。
+MaxKB It is based on LLM Big Language Model Knowledge Base Questions System.
+MaxKB = Max Knowledge Base, It is designed to be the strongest brain of the company.

-- **Open the box.**：Support for direct upload of documents.、Automatic retrieval of online documents，Support text automatic separation.、to Quantity.，Intelligent Questions Interactive Experience；
+- **Open the box.**:Support for direct upload of documents.
+Automatic retrieval of online documents, Support text automatic separation. to Quantity.
+Intelligent Questions Interactive Experience；
-- **Smoothly Embedded.**：Support zero-coding rapidly embedded into third-party business systems；
+- **Smoothly Embedded.**:Support zero-coding rapidly embedded into third-party business systems；
-- **Multi-Model Support**：Supporting large-scale connectivity models，Included Ollama Local private model.（as Llama 2、Llama 3、qwen）、A Thousand Questions、OpenAI、Azure OpenAI、Kimi、Intelligence AI、Starfire and a hundred-thousand-layer model.。
+- **Multi-Model Support**:Supporting large-scale connectivity models, Included Ollama Local private model.（as Llama 2、Llama 3、qwen）、A Thousand Questions、OpenAI、Azure OpenAI、Kimi、Intelligence AI、Starfire and a hundred-thousand-layer model.

 ## Start quickly.